Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

 3:05 PM - back on C# building API
 4:00 PM - Building Bean Controller
 4:30 PM - Get ready to work with query strings
+5:30 PM - Adding Parameters to a Get Request to Support Query Strings